- Sex Offender Registration

 Probationers and Parolees that are required to register with the Texas Department of Public Safety Sexual Offender Data Base because of a violation of law involving a victim or an intended victim who was younger than 17 years of age, shall not enter a public park.

 Registered sex offenders residing in the city who are not currently on probation or parole may not enter parks within the city without written permission by the Chief of Police.
-The request must be in writing and submitted to Chief of Police Sammy Bailey, Lampasas Police Department, 301 East 4th Street, Lampasas, Texas 76550.
+The request must be in writing and submitted to Chief of Police Jody Cummings, Lampasas Police Department, 301 East 4th Street, Lampasas, Texas 76550.

 It is unlawful to stand or sit idly within 500 feet of any Child Safety Zone if you are required by law to register within the Texas Department of Public Safety Sexual Offender Data Base because of a violation of law involving a victim or an intended victim who was younger than 17 years of age.